Education in partnership with

 Number of available places

-During 2020, one exchange programme will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESOI.
+One place will be offered and organised through ESOR.
+The successful applicant will receive a grant jointly provided by ESR/ESOR and ESOI.

-- This exchange programme applies to radiologists within the first three years after certification, who desire to become subspecialist radiologists.
+- This exchange programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.

 - The applicant must have knowledge of current clinical practice in radiology with regard to cross-sectional imaging.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are essential.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship is important, whereas, clinical experience in Oncologic Imaging would be of benefit.

-- ESR and ESOI membership fees for 2020 must be settled.
+- An active ESR and ESOI membership is required.

 Applicants who were selected for this programme in the past cannot be considered for a second time.